-- Return value encodes error states. - Error states are stored in a global variable, like libc's errno.
+- Return value of functions encodes error state. - Error states are stored in a global variable, like libc's errno.

 Issues with the traditional style:

 - Global commitment how error numbers are to be interpreted.
 Hard to generalize, hard to extend, hard to manage, hardly possible to change. - Additional information on the nature of the error is cumbersome to manage. - Error handling logic grows, propagates and distributes through the entire code.